ChristopherChiechi/BlindMazeGame/README.md

 # Gameplay

 Players must navigate through a 2D maze as fast as possible.
 The first half of the game will be played with visuals only, while the second half will be played with audio only.
 There are 3 tutorials and 6 timed levels.
-During the audio levels, the screen is black and the player must navigate by using the following audio cues:
+During the audio levels, the screen is black, and the player must navigate by using the following audio cues:
-Up = High pitch noise in both headphones
+- Up = High pitch noise in both headphones
-Down = Low pitch noise in both headphones
+- Down = Low pitch noise in both headphones
-Right = Mid pitch noise only in right headphone
+- Right = Mid pitch noise only in right headphone
-Left = Mid pitch noise only in left headphone
+- Left = Mid pitch noise only in left headphone

 After completing the game, the player will see a scoreboard of their times, which are then posted to a Firebase database.

-#itch.io
+# Download

 https://christopher-chiechi.itch.io/blind-maze-game